The Secret of Christmas (Julie Andrews album): Critical reception

-Robert Lovering of AllMusic wrote that Christmas with Julie Andrews occasionally suffers from overly polished and meticulous arrangements, but Andrews' elegant vocals and the album's well-curated selection of songs elevate it.
-According to him the tracklist includes beloved classics like "Away in a Manger", "Hark!
-The Herald Angels Sing", and "O Little Town of Bethlehem", as well as lesser-known gems such as "See Amid the Winter Snow", "The Holy Boy", and "The Secret of Christmas".
-He concluded that these elements combine to make it a standout easy-listening holiday album.

-Johan Palme, in his review for Records.Christmas website described Julie Andrews' The Secret of Christmas as a masterclass in "overproduction" done right.
-He praised Ian Fraser's intricate arrangements, which fill the stereo space with harps, choirs, strings, and glockenspiels, creating a lush, cinematic soundscape.
-While the album's clinical precision and lack of naturalism might not appeal to everyone, Palme admires its artificial beauty, with Andrews' serene vocals serving as the perfect centerpiece.
-He awarded the album 9 out of 10 stars, celebrating it as a standout in the realm of Christmas music.
+Robert Lovering of AllMusic observed that thealbum occasionally suffers from "overly considered and clean arrangements", but praised Andrews's "graceful vocals" and the album's "excellent selection of material".
+Johan Palme, in his review for Records.Christmas website described Julie Andrews' The Secret of Christmas as a masterclass in "overproduction" done right, describing Ian Fraser's arrangements as "an amazing artifice" filled with "harps, choirs, strings, glockenspiels", while praising Andrews as “"the perfect serene vocal beacon in the middle".

-Bill Ervolino from The Record praised Christmas With Julie Andrews as a standout holiday album, highlighting Andrews' "lovely, lucid voice" on classics like "It Came Upon a Midnight Clear" and "Away in a Manger".
-Similarly, Richard Harrington of The Washington Post commended the album for its "clear, clean vocals" and nuanced performances, particularly on lesser-known tracks such as "In the Bleak Midwinter" and "The Holy Boy".
+Bill Ervolino of The Record praised Christmas With Julie Andrews as "a winner" album, highlighting Andrews' "lovely, lucid voice" on classics like "It Came Upon a Midnight Clear" and "Away in a Manger".
+Similarly, Richard Harrington of The Washington Post commended the album for its "clear, clean vocals" and "nuanced readings", particularly on lesser-known tracks such as "In the Bleak Midwinter" and "The Holy Boy".
 However, Kris Teo of the Sunday Mail offered a more tempered view, noting that while Andrews "can hit the high notes" on traditional carols like "O Little Town of Bethlehem", the album's "by-the-numbers arrangements" limit its appeal, confining it to a quiet, after-dinner ambiance.

 The album was featured in a list of Christmas albums by USA Today, with Edna Gundersen writing that it "finds the silver-throated singer in orchestral arrangements of both holiday chestnuts and such less familiar fare".
 Regarding The Julie Andrews Christmas Album, critic Steve Metcalf, writing for the Hartford Courant, praised the album, noting that every track stands out and describing it as "a work that always knocks me out".